SRVivek1/grokking-coding-rounds/c1-coding-questions/out/production/a1-integers/leetcode/p136/findsinglenumberinarray/FindTwoUniqueNumberInArray.md

-# Integers: Find the only unique number in an array
+# Integers: Find the only two unique number in an array
 ## Problem statements:
 - Given a non-empty array of integers `nums` every element appears twice except for two numbers.
 - Find those unique integer values.